CPD Points Requirements for Tasmanian lawyers

 LawCPD provides practitioners with a personalised page (MyCPD) which tracks all their learning in real time and provides a record of all legal CPD units earned through LawCPD.
 Practitioners can print a copy of this page and provide it to the Law Society of Tasmania in the event that they are audited for compliance with the continuing legal education scheme.

-LawCPD also provides printable certificates for each online CPD course completed which can be downloaded from the MyCPD page.
+LawCPD also provides printable certificates for each online legal CPD course completed which can be downloaded from the MyCPD page.
 These certificates may also be provided to prove compliance with the CPD scheme if the practitioner is audited by the Law Society of Tasmania.